mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.Mvc.md

 #### Constructor
 Search Query Operation filter extends Swagger/OpenAPI to provide details on IQueryable{T} endpoints.

+#### Apply(Microsoft.OpenApi.Models.OpenApiOperation,Swashbuckle.AspNetCore.SwaggerGen.OperationFilterContext)
+Applies the Search Query Operation filter to Swagger/OpenAPI.

+##### Parameters
+* *operation:* The OpenApiOperation to apply the filter to.
+* *context:* The OperationFilterContext containing information about the operation.

 ## Class: AspNetCore.Mvc.Filters.SearchQueryResultFilter
 Search Query Results filter is an extension for ASP.Net Core to enable a common pattern to query data endpoints with from Controller Actions.
 This detects actions that return IQueryable{TModel} and intercepts the web request to complete the query based on user requested inputs.
 ### Methods